tamarin-prover/tamarin-prover/src/014_syntax_description.md

 This becomes a lot less confusing if you keep the set of variables on the left-hand side separate from the free variables on the right-hand side.

-Axioms specify restrictions on the set of traces considered, i.e., they filter the set of traces of a protocol.
-The formula of an axiom is available as an assumption in the proofs of *all* security properties specified in this security protocol theory.
+Restrictions specify restrictions on the set of traces considered, i.e., they filter the set of traces of a protocol.
+The formula of a restriction is available as an assumption in the proofs of *all* security properties specified in this security protocol theory.

-    axiom := 'axiom' ident ':' '"' formula '"'
+    restriction := 'restriction' ident ':' '"' formula '"'

-In observational equivalence mode, axioms can be associated to one side.
+In observational equivalence mode, restrictions can be associated to one side.

-    axiom := 'axiom' ident [axiom_attrs] ':' '"' formula '"'
+    restriction := 'restriction' ident [restriction_attrs] ':' '"' formula '"'
-    axiom_attrs      := '[' ('left' | 'right') ']'
+    restriction_attrs      := '[' ('left' | 'right') ']'

 Lemmas specify security properties.
 By default, the given formula is interpreted as a property that must hold for all traces of the protocol of the